-- 5. Explain the simple connection between the altitude of the North Star and an observer's latitude. - 6.
-The latitude of my observing location is \pm degrees. - 7.
-By how many σ do the latitude estimate based on the North Star and the tabulated value you looked up earlier (see §2.2.5) differ?
-If the difference is more than 2σ , discuss possible sources of error in your measurements that could account for the difference.
+5. Explain the simple connection between the altitude of the North Star and an observer's latitude.

+6. The latitude of my observing location is \pm degrees.

+7. By how many σ do the latitude estimate based on the North Star and the tabulated value you looked up earlier (see §2.2.5) differ?
+If the difference is more then 2σ , discuss possible sources of error in your measurements that could account for the difference.

-, • 1.
-Fill in the following 12 blanks with the words sunrise, noon, sunset, or midnight The new moon rises at (roughly), culminates at, and sets at The first quarter moon rises at, culminates at and sets at, culminates at, and sets at, culminates at, culminates at , and sets at 2.
-Describe one way in which you could introduce a systematic error into the measurement of your latitude, while estimating the altitude of the culminating first quarter moon.
+1. Fill in the following 12 blanks with the words sunrise, noon, sunset, or midnight.
+The new moon rises at (roughly) , culminates at , and sets at , and sets at , culminates at , culminates at , and sets at .
+The full moon rises at , culminates at , culminates at , and sets at .
+The last quarter moon rises at , culminates at .

+2. Describe one way in which you could introduce a systematic error into the measurement of your latitude, while estimating the altitude of the culminating first quarter moon.